FredMck/Employee/README.md

 # Employee
-System for managing employee's details.
-CRUD Database commands.
-Interactable over JAX-RS.
-Consumers can use different types of authentication for the API
+System for managing a company's employee's details.
+- CRUD Database commands using Hibernate
+- API's built using JAX-RA (Jersey).
+- API's require either Basic or HMAC256 Authentication.